 Just east of the post and adjacent to the Choctaw boundary line, a sizeable civilian community emerged on lands owned by a man named John Rogers.
 Dominating the community were six taverns, where enterprising merchants supplied the emigrating Choctaw with cheap whiskey.
 Many of the displaced tribesmen settled nearby and became a source of sustained exploitation.
 Lieutenant Rains positioned his men on the boundary line to keep peddlers and Choctaw separated, but the situation got worse.
 In March 1833, Captain John Stewart and a company of Seventh Infantry were garrisoned at the post to control the contraband trade, known as the “Arkansas Whiskey War.”
 He too, met with little success as the merchants operated right under his very nose.
 As a result, Stuart abandoned Fort Smith in June 1834 and established Fort Coffee at a more suitable location in Indian Territory.

 As additional tribes were relocated in Indian Territory, fearful residents of the new State of Arkansas requested that a permanent military garrison be placed on their western border.
-In 1838, Congress authorized construction of a new fort and purchased land from John Rogers to build a 296-acre reservation adjacent to the old fort on Belle Point.
+In 1838, Congress authorized the construction of a new fort and purchased land from John Rogers to build a 296-acre reservation adjacent to the old fort on Belle Point.

-In the spring of 1839, construction of the new fort began.
+In the spring of 1839, the construction of the new fort began.
 The design called for a pentagonal-shaped fort of stone with a bastion at each angle and enclosing seven acres.
 Inside the wall, several buildings were to be situated around a parade ground including two enlisted men’s barracks, two officer’s quarters, the commandant’s quarters, a hospital, the quartermaster store, and other buildings.
 This ambitious plan, however, would never be fully realized.

 Because of events of the next six years, the army completed Fort Smith along much different lines.
 It had become apparent to the military that armed warriors would not descend on Arkansas from Indian Territory.
 Yet, hostilities threatened another frontier, and the Mexican-American War loomed on the horizon.
 Fort Smith was ideally situated to equip military units marching to the Rio Grande River and to supply frontier posts in Indian Territory.
 Therefore, in 1845, the half-finished post was formally designated as a supply depot.